 All UConn IDEA Grant applications will be reviewed and evaluated for their quality by a committee consisting of UConn faculty members and directors of University-wide undergraduate programs.

 Preference will be given to applicants who:

-- Present a thoughtful and reasonable outline of the work to be done, timeline, and budget
+- Present a thoughtful and reasonable outline of the work to be done,a feasible timeline, and a reasonable and justified budget

-- Articulate the impact of the work proposed in compelling, but realistic, terms
+- Articulate the impact of the work proposed — both for them as individual learners and for the field — in compelling, but realistic, terms

 - Design project outcomes (products, outputs, reports, presentations, or performances) that will engage or serve an audience that is large or significant